State Education Conference

 - To reserve accommodations at the Conference Hotels you must FIRST register for the conference as described above.

-- To qualify for a room, you must complete your conference registration between September 11 and September 27, 2019.
+- To qualify for a room, you must first register for the Conference.

 - The Omaha Convention & Visitors Bureau will act as the housing agent for all properties.